7 Best Affordable Condo Insurance Companies of 2026

 Replacement cost value (RCV) pays the actual cost to replace each item at today’s prices.

-Actual cash value (ACV), on the other hand, will only pay the depreciated value of the item.
+On the other hand, the actual cash value (ACV) will only pay the depreciated value of the item.

 What is a Covered Peril?

-A covered peril, also called a named peril, is an event that the insurer agrees to reimburse you after you file a claim.
+A covered peril also called a named peril, is when the insurer agrees to reimburse you after you file a claim.

-So, if you want your belongings to be replaced or repaired, they must be damaged as a result of a covered peril.
+So, if you want your belongings replaced or repaired, they must be damaged due to a covered peril.
 The following is a list of common covered perils in a condo policy:

-For example, if a storm breaks a window in your condo, letting rain in to soak and damage your wood dining table, a condo insurance policy would cover the cost of replacing both the window (the structure) and the dining table (personal property).
+For example, if a storm breaks a window in your condo, letting rain in to soak and damage your wood dining table, a condo insurance policy would cover replacing both the window (the structure) and the dining table (personal property).

-And if a thief burglarizes your condo, your HO-6 policy will pay to replace stolen property.
+And if a thief burglarizes your condo, your HO-6 policy will pay to replace the stolen property.

 What are Covered Perils Excluded from a Standard Condo Insurance Policy?

 Earthquakes and flooding are excluded.
-In fact, a condo policy, just like a renters and homeowners policy, will not automatically cover floods and earthquakes due to the high risk.
+A condo policy, like a renters and homeowners policy, will not automatically cover floods and earthquakes due to the high risk.

 However, you can buy earthquake coverage as a rider on your condo policy or purchase a separate policy on top of your basic condo policy.